datawire/ambassador-docs/docs/argo/latest/howtos/configure-argo-rollouts.md

 ```

 <Alert severity="info">
-  Go to the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> and you should now see the your service reported in Ambassador Cloud!
+  Verify that this is working by visiting the <a href="https://app.getambassador.io/cloud/services" target="_blank">Service Catalog</a> and seeing all your services.
 </Alert>

 ## 5. Configure your repository and container registry

-### GitHub
+### 5.1 GitHub

 Click the **Enable** button in the GitHub section.
 You will be taken to github.com and asked in which account you want to install Ambassador DCP.